-Fleas are a problem in warm humid areas, particularly in high density living.
-It can be frustrating when you use a flea product, but your cat still gets fleas.
+Fleas are a problem in most parts of the world, but especially in warm humid areas, and particularly in high density living.
+If you’re like most cat owners, you probably think that once your cat is on a good flea control protocol, they should be flea-free.
+Unfortunately, this isn’t always the case.
 Here we talk about why that happens and what you can do to give everyone some relief.

 If we step back and think about them, fleas are fascinating parasites.
 They are also very successful at what they do, which of course makes them difficult to control.
 It would be nice to think we could just put a monthly flea product on our pet then forget about it, but environmental treatment is also important.
 If you are after a more natural approach we will also give a few recommendations of what will and won’t work for your pet.